 LITIGATION & DISPUTE RESOLUTION

-Appellate litigation requires lawyers who are highly proficient in the relevant area of law and know and understand which procedures and nuances of appellate proceedings are distinct from trials.
+Appellate litigation requires lawyers who are highly proficient in the relevant area of law and know and understand those procedures and nuances of appellate proceedings which are distinct from trials.

 The litigation lawyers at TressCox have a wealth of experience in preparing and conducting appellate litigation.
-We have the resources and experience to advise clients accurately as to their prospects of success in the Supreme, Federal and High Courts.
+We have the resources and experience to advise clients accurately as to their prospects of success in various courts of appeal including the High Court.
 We have close working relationships with many of the finest appellate barristers and are readily able to prepare and deliver the best possible case on behalf of our clients.

 Alternative Dispute Resolution